-The present research examined the diuretic potential of the ethanolic derivatives of Bauhinia tomentosa Linn roots.
+The present research examined the diuretic potential of the ethanolic derivatives of Bauhinia tomentosa Linn.
+(B. tomentosa) roots.
 The roots of this plant have been traditionally used for their diuretic effects, but scientific evidence supporting this claim is limited.
 The study utilized Wistar rats and evaluated urine volume, electrolyte excretion, and renal function to assess the diuretic functionality of the derivative.
-The findings demonstrated that the ethanolic extract considerably uprises urine output and improved the excretion of Na, K, and Ch compared to the control group.
+The findings demonstrated that the ethanolic extract considerably increased urine output and improved the excretion of Na, K, and Ch compared to the control group.
 The diuretic effect was dose-dependent, with higher doses producing a greater effect.
 Furthermore, the diuretic activity of the derivative was comparable to that of the standard diuretic drug, furosemide.
-Statistical analysis confirmed the significance of the findings (p < 0.001).
+Statistical analysis confirmed the significance of the findings (P < 0.001).
 The phytochemical composition of the extract, which includes flavonoids, alkaloids, tannins, saponins, and phenolic compounds, may contribute to its diuretic properties.
-The study suggests that Bauhinia tomentosa Linn roots have potential as a natural diuretic agent, offering advantages over synthetic diuretics with fewer side effects.
-Further studies are needed to identify the active ingredient responsible for the observed diuretic effect and to elucidate the underlying mechanisms .
-The outcome is in line with the locally use of Bauhinia tomentosa Linn roots as a diuretic and warrant further investigation into their therapeutic applications.
+The study suggests that B. tomentosa roots have potential as a natural diuretic agent, offering advantages over synthetic diuretics with fewer side effects.
+Further studies are needed to identify the active ingredient responsible for the observed diuretic effect and to elucidate the underlying mechanisms.
+The outcome is in line with the local use of B. tomentosa roots as a diuretic and warrants further investigation into their therapeutic applications.

 INTRODUCTION

 Various civilizations have recognized and used medicinal plants' healing potential for ages [1].
 In recent years, there has been a greater emphasis on investigating the pharmacological effects of traditional plant medicines as a source of new medicinal molecules [2].
-Bauhinia tomentosa Linn, commonly referred to as “Yellow Bauhinia” is one such plant having a long history of usage in numerous systems of medicine [3].
+Bauhinia tomentosa Linn.
+(B. tomentosa), commonly referred to as “Yellow Bauhinia” is one such plant that has a long history of usage in numerous systems of medicine [3].

-Bauhinia tomentosa Linn belongs to the Fabaceae family and is indigenous to tropical and subtropical regions [4].
+B. tomentosa belongs to the Fabaceae family and is indigenous to tropical and subtropical regions [4].
 Different parts of this plant, including leaves, flowers, bark, and roots, have been traditionally employed for the management of several ailments, including diuretic effects [5].
 Diuretics are substances that promote increased urine production, aiding in the elimination of excess fluids and waste products from the body.
-The putative diuretic properties of Bauhinia tomentosa Linn roots have drawn considerable attention in conventional medical practices [6].
+The putative diuretic properties of B. tomentosa roots have drawn considerable attention in conventional medical practices [6].
 Although there is anecdotal support for its diuretic effects, scientific validation and knowledge of the underlying mechanisms are lacking.
-The roots of Bauhinia tomentosa Linn contain a variety of bioactive substances, including flavonoids, alkaloids, tannins, saponins, and phenolic compounds, according to phytochemical studies [7].
+The roots of B. tomentosa contain a variety of bioactive substances, including flavonoids, alkaloids, tannins, saponins, and phenolic compounds, according to phytochemical studies [7].
 These constituents are known to possess diverse pharmacological activities, including diuretic properties.
-Therefore, exploring the diuretic potential of the ethanolic extract of Bauhinia tomentosa Linn roots becomes imperative for better understanding its medicinal value and therapeutic applications.
+Therefore, exploring the diuretic potential of the ethanolic extract of B. tomentosa roots becomes imperative for better understanding its medicinal value and therapeutic applications.

 MATERIALS AND METHODS

-The roots of Bauhinia tomentosa Linn were obtained from a local village in Mangalore and authenticated by botanist, Pilikula Nisargadhama, Vamanjoor, Mangalore.
-Its stored at the library of the dept for reference in the future.
+The roots of B. tomentosa were obtained from a local village in Mangalore and authenticated by botanist, Pilikula Nisargadhama, Vamanjoor, Mangalore.
+It's stored at the library of the dept for reference in the future.
 The current study was carried out at the Srinivas College of Pharmacy's Department of Pharmacology.

 Plant extract

-The roots of Bauhinia tomentosa Linn were sun-dried and roughly pulverized.
+The roots of B. tomentosa were sun-dried and roughly pulverized.
 A weighed amount (200 g) of powder was then subjected to continuous hot extraction with ethanol in a Soxhlet apparatus.
-The extract was filtered through a cotton plug, followed by Whatman filter paper (No. 1), and dried at 40-50°C to get a blackish-green semisolid material for final usage.
-The extract was stored in the refrigerator at 4 – 8 0C.
+The extract was filtered through a cotton plug, followed by Whatman filter paper (No. 1), and dried at 40-50 °C to get a blackish-green semisolid material for final usage.
+The extract was stored in the refrigerator at 4–8 °C.

 Animals

-The following research used Wistar rats, which weigh between 150 and 200g for both sexes.
+The following research used Wistar rats, which weigh between 150 and 200 g for both sexes.
 Five groups of animals, each with six rats, were used.
 The animals were kept in a consistent 12-hour cycle of light and darkness and provided regular pelleted food and purified water as needed.
 All animals were kept in lab settings for 5 days before the experiment [12].
-Prior to the experiment, the animals were denied food and drink for 18 hours.
+Before the experiment, the animals were denied food and drink for 18 hours.
 The ethical guidelines were followed during the execution of each experiment.

 Drugs and chemicals